-2. As an initial matter, the due process hearing requests are within OAH jurisdiction.
+- 3. As an initial matter, the due process hearing requests are within OAH jurisdiction.
 Interagency due process hearing requests in which one agency names another as a respondent are outside of the jurisdiction of IDEA hearings.
 (Gov. Code, § 7586, subd. (d) [no state or local public agency may request a due process hearing against another public agency].)
 However, IDEA hearings properly include declaratory relief actions regarding residency.
 (See Union School Dist. v.
 Smith (9th Cir.
 1994) 15 F.3d 1519, 1525; J.S. v.
 Shoreline School Dist.
 (W.D.
 Wash.
 2002) 220 F.Supp.2d 1175, 1191.)
-Thus, in an IDEA hearing, OAH has jurisdiction to entertain declaratory relief actions by Student against OCDE, CDE, and Newport-Mesa, and by OCDE against Student, regarding which agency is responsible for providing special education to a particular student.
+Thus, in an IDEA hearing, OAH has jurisdiction to entertain declaratory relief actions by Student against OCDE and CDE, and by OCDE against Student, regarding which agency is responsible for providing special education to a particular student. - 4.
+Similarly, although OCDE has provided services to Student pursuant to the terms of a confidential settlement agreement, and Student is not alleging that she was denied a FAPE, the matters are not moot.

-3. Further, the ALJ declines to dismiss these matters as moot.
 Mootness describes the doctrine under which courts decline to hear a case because it does not present an existing controversy by the time for decision.
 (See Wilson v.
 Los Angeles County Civil Service Com.
 (1952) 112 Cal.App.2d 450, 453.)
 However, mootness is not a jurisdictional defect.
 (Plymouth v.
 Superior Court (1970) 8 Cal.App.3d 454, 460.)
 An exception to the mootness doctrine is made if a case presents a potentially recurring issue of public importance.
 (DiGiorgio Fruit Corp. v.
 Dept. of Employment (1961) 56 Cal.2d 54, 58.)
 Here, although Student received services from OCDE during the period in dispute, the issue of which educational agency was responsible for providing Student a FAPE during the relevant time period may recur.
-Because the statute of limitations has not run on the entire time period at issue, and it is possible Student may assert FAPE denials for this time period in the future, the instant case will not be dismissed for mootness.
+Further, because the statute of limitations has not run on the entire time period at issue, and it is possible Student may assert FAPE denials for this time period in the future, the instant cases will not be dismissed as moot.